ory/docs/docs/hydra/jwks.md

 ## Default cryptographic keys in Ory

-By default, Ory OAuth2 & OpenID Connect generates two cryptographic keys for each Ory Network project: one for ID Tokens and one for JWT Access Tokens.
+By default, Ory OAuth2 and OpenID Connect generates two cryptographic keys for each Ory Network project: one for ID Tokens and one for JWT Access Tokens.
 The keys are stored securely and encrypted at rest using AES256-GCM and the system secret.

 ## How to rotate cryptographic keys